UnterrainerInformatik/SimpleCSV/README.md

 A small but powerful library for writing and reading CSV files.
 Supports buffered stream-input, so you don't have to have all of it in RAM.

+This project helps you to read and write CSV (Comma Separated Values) files in your program.
+Those files are legacy, but many developers still use them because of their readability and because every sheet-calculation program can perfectly edit them.
+With the classes in this project you can read/write them via a stream, so that not every byte of the CSV has to be in memory beforehand and they provide nice interfaces for all functions.
+Give it a try.

 > **If you like this repo, please don't forget to star it.**
 > **Thank you.**